Skip navigation

 tick check: a full, thorough scan, from scalp to toes, for ticks.
 Ticks gravitate towards warm, moist areas, such as the belly button, armpits, groin, behind the knees, behind the ears, and the back of the neck.

-transmission time: the amount of time a tick needs to be attached to transmit the pathogens that cause Lyme and other diseases.
+transmission time: the amount of time a tick needs to be attached to transmit the pathogens that cause Lyme disease and other diseases.

 two-tiered test: two-step blood test for Lyme disease.
 If the first test (an ELISA test) comes back positive or unclear, the second blood test (either a second ELISA or a Western blot test) is done.